pnb90/house_of_books/README.md

 > "The more your tests resemble the way your software is used, the more confidence they can give you."

-For example, instead of testing whether the internal state was updated appropriately, which would be more in line with Enzyme, React-Testing-Library tests that the newly updated state displays as expected for the user or whether the user can enter text, etc. React-Testing-Library also encourages accessibility.
+For example, instead of testing whether the internal state was named appropriately or if there was a presence of a <div>, which would be more in line with Enzyme, React-Testing-Library tests that the updated state displays as expected for the user or whether the user can enter text into an <input>, etc.

+Typechecking was also included via the use of PropTypes.
+This ensures that props are validated and match the PropType given.

 ## Goals
   - Accomplish all tasks given